Can LLMs Predict the Future or Are They Just Remembering?

 Like Seeing the Answer Key

 Imagine a student who gets perfect scores on every test — but only because they memorized the answer key beforehand.
-That's essentially what happens when an AI "predicts" outcomes it has already seen in its training data.
+That's essentially what happens when an LLM "predicts" outcomes it has already seen in its training data.

 Why It Matters